harshalslimaye/awesome-woocommerce/README.md

 ### Email Marketing
 - [WooCommerce MailChimp] (https://wordpress.org/plugins/woocommerce-mailchimp/) - Simple and flexible MailChimp integration for WooCommerce
+- [MailPoet WooCommerce Add-on] (https://wordpress.org/plugins/mailpoet-woocommerce-add-on/) - Let your customers subscribe to your newsletter/s as they checkout with their purchase.

 ### Import And Export
 - [Woocommerce CSV importer] (https://wordpress.org/plugins/woocommerce-csvimport/) - Import products into WooCommerce